jsbisht/aws-developer-associate/cloud-formation.md

 - Designing CFN stack this way is fine until you hit the limits.
 - There is limit of 500 resources per stack.
-- Also, you can't easily resource resources.
+- Also, you can't easily reference resources.
 - Also, you can't easily reference other stacks.

 For complex projects, you are recommended to use Nested Stacks or Cross-Stack references.